Letharia vulpina: Physiology

 Like most lichens, L. vulpina is highly tolerant of freezing and low temperatures.
 In one set of experiments, the lichen was able to reactivate its metabolism after 15 hours of cold storage and resume photosynthesis within 12 minutes of thawing.
 It was also able to start photosynthesis while rewarming, still at below-zero temperatures (°C), suggesting that it may remain active during winter.

 Distribution and habitat

 Letharia vulpina occurs throughout the Pacific Northwest.
 It is often abundant on exposed branches that have lost their bark.
 In old, moist forests, it is typically found in drier areas.
 This species has an intermediate air pollution sensitivity.
 In the Rocky Mountains, Letharia species are found in ponderosa forests at the prairie-forest boundary at relatively low elevations though medium and high elevation Douglas fir and lodgepole pine forests.

 Uses

 Some Plateau Indian tribes used wolf lichen as a poultice for swelling, bruises, sores, and boils, and boiled it as a drink to stop bleeding.

 The brightly coloured fruiting bodies are popular in floral arrangements.

 Dyeing

+Wolf moss is traditionally used as the yellow dye in Chilkat blankets woven by the Tlingit people.
+The dye acts as a natural pesticide for the wool clothing.
+The wolf moss range doesn't extend to the Tongass forest, indicating that the lichen was traded.
 The Klamath Indians in California soaked porcupine quills in a chartreuse-colored extract of Letharia vulpina that dyed them yellow; the quills were woven into the basket patterns.

 Vulpinic acid, poisonous dye in L. vulpina.